Rajpratik71/community-summits-wiki/ChefConf-2015-Community-Summit.md

 5. See that notes are taken and posted to this wiki

 ## Session Notes
 For your session, create a new page in this wiki and post your notes.
 Then add a link to your notes in this section.
+Please begin your new page title with "ChefConf2015 ".